 The separation of the roles and responsibilities of the Chairman and the CEO and the resulting clarity of roles provide a healthy professional relationship between the Board and Management, facilitate robust deliberations on the CICT Group’s business activities and the exchange of ideas and views to help shape the strategic process, and ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.

 The Board has a formal and transparent process for the appointment and re-appointment of Directors, taking into account the need for progressive renewal of the Board.
+The NRC makes recommendations to the Board on all appointments to the Board and Board Committees.
 All Board appointments are made based on merit and approved by the Board.
-The Board’s scope of duties and responsibilities includes:

 Board Composition and Renewal

-The Board strives to ensure that there is an optimal blend in the Board of backgrounds, experience and knowledge in business and general management, expertise relevant to the CICT Group’s business and track record, and that each Director can bring to the Board an independent and objective perspective to enable balanced and wellconsidered decisions to be made in the interests of the CICT Group.
-The Board has a few members who have prior working experience in the sector that CICT operates in.
+The Board, through the NRC, strives to ensure that there is an optimal blend in the Board of backgrounds, experience and knowledge in business and general management, expertise relevant to the CICT Group’s business and track record, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of the CICT Group.
+The channels used in the search and nomination process for identifying appropriate candidates, and the channels via which the eventual appointee(s) were found, and the criteria used to identify and evaluate potential new directors, are set out below.

 There is a structured process for determining Board composition and for selecting candidates for appointment as Directors.
-The Board evaluates the Board’s competencies on a long term basis and identifies competencies which may be further strengthened in the long term.
+In undertaking its duty of reviewing and making board appointment recommendations to the Board, the NRC considers different time horizons for purposes of succession planning.
+The NRC evaluates the Board’s competencies on a long-term basis and identifies competencies which may be further strengthened in the long term to achieve CICT’s strategy and objectives.
+As part of medium-term planning, the NRC seeks to refresh the membership of the Board progressively and in an orderly manner, whilst ensuring continuity and sustainability of corporate performance.
+The NRC also considers contingency planning to prepare for sudden and unforeseen changes.
+In reviewing succession plans, the NRC has in mind CICT’s strategic priorities and the factors affecting the long-term success of CICT.
 Board succession planning takes into account the need to maintain flexibility to effectively address succession planning and to ensure that the Manager continues to attract and retain highly qualified individuals to serve on the Board.
-The process ensures that the Board composition is such that the Board has capabilities and experience which are aligned with CICT’s strategy and environment, and includes the following considerations: (a) the current size of the Board and Board Committees, composition mix and core competencies, (b) the candidate's/Director's independence, in the case of an independent director, (c) the composition requirements for the Board and relevant Board Committees (if the candidate/Director is proposed to be appointed to any Board Committee), and (d) the candidate's/Director's age, gender, track record, experience and capabilities and such other relevant factors as may be determined by the Board, which would provide an appropriate balance and contribute to the collective skills of the Board.
+The NRC aims to maintain an optimal board composition by considering the trends affecting CICT, reviewing the skills needed and identifying gaps, including considering whether there is an appropriate level of diversity of thought.
+The process ensures that the Board composition is such that the Board has capabilities and experience which are aligned with CICT’s strategy and environment, and includes the following considerations: (a) the current size of the Board and Board Committees, composition mix and core competencies, (b) the candidate’s/ Director’s independence, in the case of an independent director, (c) the composition requirements for the Board and relevant Board Committees (if the candidate/Director is proposed to be appointed to any Board Committee), and (d) the candidate's/Director's age, gender, track record, experience and capabilities and such other relevant factors as may be determined by the Board, which would provide an appropriate balance and contribute to the collective skills of the Board.

-The Board supports the principle that Board renewal is a necessary and continual process, both for good governance and for ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of the CICT Group’s business.
+The Board supports the principle that board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of the CICT Group’s business.

 Review of Directors’ Ability to Commit Time

-In view of the responsibilities of a Director, Directors need to be able to devote sufficient time and attention to adequately perform their duties and responsibilities.
-The Board conducts a review of the other appointments and commitments of each Director on an annual basis and as and when there is a change of circumstances involving a Director which may affect his or her ability to commit time to the Manager.
+In view of the responsibilities of a director, Directors need to be able to devote sufficient time and attention to adequately perform their duties and responsibilities.
+The NRC conducts a review of the other appointments and commitments of each Director on an annual basis and as and when there is a change of circumstances involving a Director which may affect his or her ability to commit time to the affairs of the Manager.
 In this regard, Directors are required to report to the Board any changes in their other appointments.

 Each of the Directors is required to make his or her own self-assessment and confirm that he or she is able to devote sufficient time and attention to the affairs of the Manager.
-For FY 2020, all non-executive Directors had undergone the self-assessment and provided the confirmation.
+For FY 2022, all non-executive directors of the Manager had undergone the self-assessment and provided the confirmation.

-The Board assesses each Director’s ability to commit time to the affairs of the Manager annually and, where appropriate, when there is a change of circumstances involving a Director.
-In conducting the assessment, the Board takes into consideration each Director’s confirmation, his or her commitments, attendance record at meetings of the Board and Board Committees, as well as conduct and contributions (including preparedness and participation) at Board and Board Committee meetings.
+On an annual basis and, where appropriate, when there is a change of circumstances involving a Director, the NRC assesses each Director’s ability to commit time to the affairs of the Manager.
+In the assessment, the NRC takes into consideration each Director’s confirmation, his or her other appointments and commitments, attendance record at meetings of the Board and Board Committees, as well as conduct and contributions (including preparedness, participation and level of engagement) at Board and Board Committee meetings.

-The Directors’ listed company directorships and principal commitments are disclosed on pages 41 to 45 of this Annual Report and their attendance record for FY 2020 is set out on page 76 of this Annual Report.
+The Directors’ listed company directorships and principal commitments are disclosed on pages 32 to 36 of Annual Report 2022 and their attendance record for FY 2022 is set out on page 84 of Annual Report 2022.
 In particular, the CEO does not serve on any listed company board outside of the CICT Group.
-For FY 2020, the Directors achieved high meeting attendance rates and have contributed positively to discussions at Board and Board Committee meetings.
-Based on the above, the Board has determined that each Director has been adequately carrying out his or her duties as a Director and noted that no Director has a significant number of listed directorships and principal commitments.
+For FY 2022, the Directors achieved high meeting attendance rates and have contributed positively to discussions at Board and Board Committee meetings.
+Based on the above, the NRC has determined that each Director has been adequately carrying out his or her duties as a Director and noted that no Director has a significant number of listed directorships and principal commitments.

 The Manager believes that oversight from a strong and effective Board goes a long way towards guiding a business enterprise to achieving success.